colmmurrer/colmmurrer/README.md

 - ⚡ Fun fact: ...
 -->

-Hi I'm Colm.
 I'm a junior majoring in computer science at the University of Oregon.
 Focused in the front end of web development.
 I play and watch basketball, soccer, and most other sports.
-I'm from the east coast, and on the west in Oregon for school.
-Interested in working on either coast.
+I'm from the east coast, and currently on the west in Oregon for school.
+I would happily work on either coast.

 ---